ZhangRenL/geneHapR/README.en.md

               startPOS = 136756,   # Numeric, starting position, filter vcf information by position endPOS = 144094)     # Numeric, end position, filter vcf information by position

-# hapResult, data.frame: The first column is fixed as HAP, the last two columns are fixed as Accession and freq respectively, the middle column is the position and the corresponding genotype
+# hapResult, data.frame: The first column is fixed as Hap, the last two columns are fixed as Accession and freq respectively, the middle column is the position and the corresponding genotype
 # The first four lines of comment information are: CHR, POS, ALLELE, INFO
 hapResult = hap_result(hap,          # hap result
-                       hap_prefix = "H",  # prefix of hap names
-                       out  = FALSE, # Whether to output the file, if TRUE, the output path file must be specified file = "results/Seita.1G001600_hapResult.txt")  # output file path(tab separated table)
+                       hapPrefix = "H",  # prefix of hap names out  = FALSE, # Whether to output the file, if TRUE, the output path file must be specified file = "results/Seita.1G001600_hapResult.txt")  # output file path(tab separated table)